mever-team/FairBench/docs/about.md

 0% :boy: &rarr;  :x:<br>
 66% :girl: &rarr;  :x:

 This time things are even worse!
-Our system makes a lot of mistake for one gender, and perfect predictions for the other.
+Our system makes a lot of mistakes for one gender, and perfect predictions for the other.
 This difference in errors is called disparate mistreatment.
 Again, we need to consult with domain experts (e.g., sociologists,